 Feast on tonkotsu ramen for less than $10

 UPDATE: Buta Kin relocated to Bedok previously, but they are now back at Beauty World Food Centre.
+The Special Tonkotsu Ramen and Tonkotsu Red Ramen are now priced from $7.50 and $6.50 respectively.

 As someone who just came back from Tokyo not long ago, the stunning Mount Fuji and serene Lake Okutama aren’t all that I’m missing.
 Rather, the steaming bowl of ramen I ate in the chilly wind is the number one thing I wish I could have again.